Castore e Polluce

 Castore e Polluce (Castor and Pollux) is an opera seria by Francesco Bianchi.
-The libretto was one translated by Carlo Innocenzo Frugoni, from Pierre-Joseph Bernard's French text for Rameau's Castor et Pollux.
+The libretto was adapted by Carlo Innocenzo Frugoni from Pierre-Joseph Bernard's French text for Rameau's Castor et Pollux.

-The opera was extravagantly in the French style.
-As Marita P. McClymonds explains, "Castore contains all the elements that had been purged from Italian serious opera before the turn of the century: gods appearing in machines, miraculous scene changes, arias without exit, much use of chorus, and an infernal scene in the underworld with dancing."
+The opera is a "Franco-Italian" fusion typical of "reform" operas in Italy at the time.
+The mythological subject matter, Castor and Pollux, and avoidance of vocal coloratura are notable signs of this.
+In addition to these French traits, as Marita P. McClymonds has explained, "Castore contains all the elements that had been purged from Italian serious opera before the turn of the century: gods appearing in machines, miraculous scene changes, arias without exit, much use of chorus, and an infernal scene in the underworld with dancing."

 Performance history

-The opera was first performed in four acts at the Teatro della Pergola in Florence on 10 January 1779.
-It was revised for a three-act version for the same theatre on 8 September 1779.
+The first performance of the opera was given at the Teatro della Pergola in Florence in a run that began on 10 September 1779.
+Gherardo Casaglia gives 8 September 1779 as the date of the first performance with conflicting descriptions as a second version revival in three acts, and a premiere in four acts.
+It was revived for a performance in Padua in June 1780 (during the opera season known as the Fiera in honor of St. Anthony of Padua) at the Nuovo Teatro.